grettau20/Elections_Analysis/README.md

 ## Challenge Overview

 In addition to the candidate analysis, Seth has also requested that we retrieve the following information during the audit:

-  - The County voter turnout
-  - The Percentage votes per county out of total
-  - The County with the largest voter tournout
+  - The County with the largest voter tournout using the county vote turnout and the percentage vote per county out of total.

 ## Challenge Summary